Inzamam-ul-Haq: First-class cricket in Pakistan

-English County Cricket
+County cricket in England

 Inzamam made his debut in English county cricket in August 2007 at the age of 37.
 He joined Yorkshire County Cricket Club as a replacement for Younus Khan who left to play for Pakistan in the 2007 ICC World Twenty20.
 He was disappointing on the whole, making eight on debut at Scarborough's North Marine Road against Warwickshire before making nine and seven in his opening Pro40 games.
 He failed to transfer his international form into English county cricket.

-Indian Cricket League
+ICL in India

 In 2007, Inzamam joined the unsanctioned Indian Cricket League (ICL) which was highly controversial.
 In the inaugural competition, Inzamam captained the Hyderabad Heroes and scored 141 runs in 5 matches.
 In the 2008 competition in March, Inzamam captained the Lahore Badshahs, composed entirely of Pakistani cricketers.

 The move to the ICL had proved to be a controversial one for Inzamam.
 The Pakistan Cricket Board's stance on players joining unsanctioned leagues meant that he had been banned from playing in any domestic competitions in Pakistan or any involvement with the international team.
 However, given Inzamam had recently retired, it was unlikely to have affected him.

 It is reported that he was paid Pakistani Rs.
 100 million (US$1,100,000) which was the highest salary for any player participating in the league along with the likes of Brian Lara.